CAA Community Boost teamwork

 The Community Boost Program

-Each year, two local non-profit organizations are selected to receive one-time donations of $10,000, as well as various forms of volunteerism, marketing support, and fundraising assistance for the duration of 12 months.
+Each year, two local non-profit organizations are selected to receive one-time donations of $10,000, as well as various forms of volunteerism, marketing support, and long-term partnership opportunities.
 Additionally, the recipients' branding are decaled on two new fleet vehicles to increase awareness in communities across Niagara.

 VISIT WEBSITE